-Always inspect the cylinder valve assembly and the threads on the cylinder valve assembly before connecting the pressure reducer hose coupling.
-Never use a cylinder with a damaged cylinder valve assembly or a cylinder valve assembly with damaged threads.
+Always inspect the cylinder valve assembly and the SNAP-CHANGE connector on the cylinder valve assembly before connecting to the pressure reducer coupling.
+Never use a cylinder with a damaged cylinder valve assembly or a cylinder valve assembly with damaged SNAP-CHANGE connector.